lando/laravel/examples/laravel-mariadb/README.md

 # Should have redis running
 cd mariadb
-lando ssh -s cache -c "redis-cli CONFIG GET databases"
+lando exec cache -- redis-cli CONFIG GET databases

 # Should use the default database connection info
 cd mariadb